VTC Board

-The VTC board manages the overall affairs of the organization.
+The Vertical Training Commission (VTC) board manages the overall affairs of the organization.
 The board, which consists of three officers and eight regional coordinators, also develops master-trainer and trainer qualification and evaluation criteria, facilitates training opportunities, and reviews and approves course curricula.

-Please refer to the VTC Documents page VTC Documents to see the most recent VTC board minutes.
+Please refer to the VTC Documents Page to see the most recent VTC board minutes and a regional map.

 Officers